 Put the pastry on a floured surface and bring it together in a large lump.
-If you’re making two or six tarts divide it into lumps accordingly at this point, but try to handle it as possible.
+If you’re making two or six tarts divide it into lumps accordingly at this point, but try to handle it as little as possible.
 Press the lump(s) with the heel of your hand to flatten.
 Wrap in clingfilm and refrigerate for 30 minutes or put in the freezer for 10-15 minutes.

 Put the tomatoes in a sieve over a basin (you don’t need the juice, but you can always drink it with a dash of Worcestershire sauce and tabasco).